grafeas/kritis/docs/signer.md

 ### Checking

-The signer tool can check an image's metadata against rules in a user-provided policy.
+Kritis Signer can check an image's metadata against rules in a user-provided policy.
 The tool now supports vulnerability-based policy check and will add more checks in the future.

 #### Vulnerability Source

-During the checking process, the signer tool will fetch vulnerability results for the image from a source.
+During the checking process, the signer tool will fetch vulnerability results for the image from a vulnerability source.
-The tool now supports [Google Vulnerability Scanning](https://cloud.google.com/container-registry/docs/vulnerability-scanning) as a vulnerability source.
+The tool now supports [vulnerability scanning](https://cloud.google.com/container-registry/docs/vulnerability-scanning) as a vulnerability source.
-If enabled, any image a user pushes to Google Container Registry, or gcr.io, will be automatically scanned for vulnerability.
+If enabled, any image a user pushes to Google Container Registry, or gcr.io, will be automatically scanned for vulnerabilities.

 #### Vulnerability Signing Policy

-A vulnerability signing policy yaml file can be specified via `-policy` flag, and controls requirements for an image to pass vulnerability-based checks.
+The vulnerability signing policy is a YAML-formatted file.
+Kritis Signer uses the vulnerability signing policy you specify with the `-policy` flag.
+Kritis Signer checks the vulnerability results from Container Analysis with the specified vulnerability policy to determine whether or not to create an attestation for the associated container image.

 #### Vulnerability Signing Policy Spec